JeremyZXi/jeremyzxi.github.io/_posts/2023-8-4-Product-Process-Journal.md

             else:
                 print(f'something went wrong, the outcome is: {pose_rec(image_path)}')
         ```
-        It turns out the problem is the model
+        It turns out the problem is the model.